Foxhall (horse): Assessment

 In the autumn of 1881 Foxhall was rated “the best horse at present on the English Turf”.
 At around the same time, The Sportsman described him as the best three-year-old of the season.

 In May 1886 The Sporting Times carried out a poll of one hundred racing experts to create a ranking of the best British racehorses of the 19th century.
 Foxhall was ranked twelfth, having been placed in the top ten by twenty-seven of the contributors.
 William Day regarded Foxhall as the best horse he had ever trained and his win in the Cambridgeshire as "the most marvellous performance on record."

 Stud career

 Foxhall was not a very successful stallion.
 The best of his offspring was the filly Cortsorphine who won the Dewhurst Stakes in 1890 and finished second in The Oaks the following year.
 Foxhall died in 1904 at Lord Roseberry's stud farm.

 Pedigree

+Foxhall is inbred 3S x 4D to the stallion Vandal, meaning that he appears third generation on the sire side of his pedigree, and fourth generation on the dam side of his pedigree.

+Foxhall is inbred 5S x 4S x 5D to the stallion Glencoe, meaning that he appears fifth generation (via Pocahontas) and fourth generation on the sire side of his pedigree, and fifth generation (via Vandal) on the dam side of his pedigree.

+Foxhall is inbred 4S x 5D to the stallion Margrave, meaning that he appears fourth generation on the sire side of his pedigree, and fifth generation (via Emma Wright) on the dam side of his pedigree.